DevExpress-Examples/aspxpivotgrid-field-calculation-bindings/Readme.md

 *Files to look at*:
 * [Default.aspx](CS/AspNetWebFormsPivotFieldCalculationBindings/Default.aspx)

-# ASP.NET Web Forms Pivot Grid - How to Create Field Calculation Bindings
+# ASP.NET Web Forms Pivot Grid - How to use Data Binding API to bind the Pivot Grid field to data

+The [Optimized Calculation](http://docs.devexpress.devx/CoreLibraries/401367/devexpress-pivot-grid-core-library/data-processing-engines/pivot-grid-optimized-calculation-engine) mode uses the Data Binding API that provides a set of [Intermediate Level Aggregations](http://docs.devexpress.devx/CoreLibraries/401198/devexpress-pivot-grid-core-library/pivot-grid-aggr) and [Calculations](https://docs.devexpress.com/CoreLibraries/401375/devexpress-pivot-grid-core-library/window-calculations/window-functions).
-The example illustrates how to create calculation bindings for Pivot Grid fields.
+The example illustrates how to use Data Binding API to bind the Pivot Grid field to data.
 A [window](https://docs.devexpress.com/CoreLibraries/401365) in this example is the combination of the _Category/Product_ and _Country_ dimensions.

 ![pivot-grid-data-bindings](pivot-grid-data-bindings.png)

 API in this example:
 * [DataSourceColumnBinding](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.DataSourceColumnBinding)